Freeze Drying Vs Canning: Which Is Easier?

 There are several benefits to freeze drying food.
 Firstly, it preserves the natural flavors of the food, ensuring that when rehydrated, it tastes just as good as fresh.
 Secondly, freeze drying retains the nutritional value of the food, including vitamins, minerals, and antioxidants.
 Additionally, freeze-dried food is lightweight and compact, making it a great option for camping, hiking, or emergency food storage.

-Also read: An Introduction To Freeze Drying
+Also read: Top Freeze Drying Mistakes To Avoid

 Process of freeze drying